opensource-spraakherkenning-nl/ASR_NL_results/RU/hardware.md

 **Whisper**: [Official github repository](https://github.com/openai/whisper)

 For Whisper, no GPUs were used.
 The computer's hardware consists of 16GB RAM and 4 CPU cores, under a Windows-Docker environment.
-It has been observed that Whisper requires on average 8 GB of VRAM per recording, with an initial memory requirement of 9.9 GB.
+It has been observed that Whisper requires on average 8 GB of RAM per recording, with an initial memory requirement of 9.9 GB.

 **Wav2vec2.0-large-xlsr-53-dutch**: [Official github repository](https://huggingface.co/jonatasgrosman/wav2vec2-large-xlsr-53-dutch)